 - For Federal Direct Loan recipients, you must be enrolled in at least six credit hours on the freeze date and on the day your loan is disbursed.
 You also must have attendance verified for at least six credit hours.

 Instructors will determine your attendance for all courses, including web courses, based on their criteria and will provide attendance information directly to the Office of Financial Aid.
 Once attendance has been verified, financial aid for which you are eligible will disburse.
 For classes that begin later in the semester, financial aid for those classes will disburse once the class has started and attendance has been confirmed.

 Students who withdraw or do not complete classes

-Students with modular classes that begin later in the semester do not receive financial aid for such courses until attendance has been confirmed for those classes.
-Students who enroll in, but do not complete all modules for which they have registered at the time those modules began must abide by the Return of Title IV Funds policy.
+Financial aid for modular classes that begin later in the semester will not be issued until attendance has been confirmed for those classes.
+If you enroll in, but do not complete all modules for which you have registered at the time those modules began, you must abide by the Return of Title IV Funds policy.

 You must be enrolled in courses that provide credit toward your declared financial aid eligible degree or certificate program.
 Courses taken as audit are not eligible.